mtaghadosi/multiCloud-micro-service-app-on-Kubernetes/README.md

 Simply copy and paste all below commands one by one.
 Avoid changing image and/or other components's names.
 1. Nagivate to project root.
 2. Create a local image registry:
-   - `k3d registry create trivago-local-registry --port 34281 --volume $SCRIPT_DIR/image-registry-data/:/var/lib/registry`
+   - `k3d registry create tinta-local-registry --port 34281 --volume $SCRIPT_DIR/image-registry-data/:/var/lib/registry`

 3. Create a k3d cluster using k3d-config.yaml file in infra folder and provide the local registry to it:
-   - `k3d cluster create --config infra/k3d-config.yaml --registry-use k3d-trivago-local-registry:34281`
+   - `k3d cluster create --config infra/k3d-config.yaml --registry-use k3d-tinta-local-registry:34281`

 4. Install Istio by simply applying below yamls in order:
    - `kubectl apply -f infra/istio+addons/istio-init.yaml`